L-Azymm/Projects/College/Network Management and Monitoring Systems/Wireshark/README.md

-# NTC1052 Mini Project: Web Traffic Analysis using Wireshark
+# Web Traffic Analysis using Wireshark

 This walkthrough documents the steps taken to monitor and analyze web traffic using Wireshark on a host machine.
 The objective is to capture and inspect DNS, HTTP, and HTTPS communications from a browser session.